izharxyz/pingofdeath/README.md

-# Django Blog API
+# Ping of death

-Welcome to the Django Blog API project!
+Welcome to the pingofdeath project!
 This project provides a backend API for a blogging platform developed using Django Rest Framework (DRF).
 It is designed to store and serve blog posts and related data.

 ## Table of Contents